IN CONVERSATION

 But you can’t deny the existence of abuse?

 I think it’s an important point that you just raised.
-For example, currently, I am looking at a subject that involves child pornography on the Internet, and I cannot find a single ounce of me that can begin to understand how people can abuse children in that way.
+For example, currently, I am looking at a subject that involves child pornography on the Internet, and I cannot find a single ounce of myself that can begin to understand how people can abuse children in that way.

 But then I have to teach myself that it’s much easier to hand it [abuse] out when a person grows up with abuse.
-Many abused people I have met say they have to fight against doing the same that was done to them.
+Many abused people I have met say they have to fight against doing the same thing that was done to them.

 So it’s typical for sexual, physical, verbal, or silent abuse to be passed down?

 Yes, because the abuse is something the abused know, and abuse becomes a part of them.
 It’s complicated, but it gives you a glimpse of how people become who they become.
-It’s a difficult argument—should the abused have therapy, imprisonment, or both?
+It’s a complex argument—should the abused have therapy, imprisonment, or both?
 Should they ever be allowed out of prison, or should they never go to prison or get therapy?
 And I think these are tough, complex questions because what works for one person doesn’t work for the next.

 We engage with businesses that harm children and adults in developing countries.
 How can we consume mindfully?